DavidAnson/markdownlint-cli2/formatter-template/README.md

 all that's needed for tokens that are always defined.
 To support scenarios where a token may not be defined, the syntaxes `${token:text if present}` and `${token!text if not present}` are also supported.
-This allows for templates to accomodate missing data.
+This allows for templates to accommodate missing data.
 Only one level of token nesting is supported.

 A few examples demonstrate the concept: